bnosac/ruimtehol/README.md

 [1,] -0.4213823 0.4987145 -0.08066317 -0.6519815 -0.1743725 0.09401496 0.02670185 0.262726 0.1761705 0.04599866
 ```

+Currently the package allows to do model building and getting the embeddings.
+More functionality will be added soon.

 ## Notes

 - Why did you call the package ruimtehol?
 Because that is the translation of StarSpace in WestVlaams.